Fus-MAE: A cross-attention-based data fusion approach for Masked Autoencoders in remote sensing: Abstract

 \section{Abstract}

-\textit{This is a preprint for a submission to IGARSS 2024.} \\ Self-supervised frameworks for representation learning have recently stirred up interest among the remote sensing community, given their potential to mitigate the high labeling costs associated with curating large satellite image datasets.
-In the realm of multimodal data fusion, while the often used contrastive learning methods can help bridging the domain gap between different sensor types, they rely on data augmentations techniques that require expertise and careful design, especially for multispectral remote sensing data.
+\textit{Selected for IGARSS 2024 Oral.
+Please cite the version on IEEE Xplore.} \\ Self-supervised frameworks for representation learning have recently stirred up interest among the remote sensing community, given their potential to mitigate the high labeling costs associated with curating large satellite image datasets.
+In the realm of multimodal data fusion, while contrastive learning methods can help bridge the domain gap between different sensor types, they rely on data augmentation techniques that require expertise and careful design, especially for multispectral remote sensing data.
 A possible but rather scarcely studied way to circumvent these limitations is to use a masked image modelling based pretraining strategy.
 In this paper, we introduce Fus-MAE, a self-supervised learning framework based on masked autoencoders that uses cross-attention to perform early and feature-level data fusion between synthetic aperture radar and multispectral optical data - two modalities with a significant domain gap.
 Our empirical findings demonstrate that Fus-MAE can effectively compete with contrastive learning strategies tailored for SAR-optical data fusion and outperforms other masked-autoencoders frameworks trained on a larger corpus.
+For replicability, code and weights are provided in this \href{https://github.com/hugocth/fus-mae}{github} repository.